WebDB-App/app/README.md

 If you found good datasets for testing, don't hesite to propose them also

 ##### Merge request
-- Please make a merge request for contribution between your branch and dev
+- Please make a merge request for contribution between your branch and main
 - Git log is used to generate changelog so please use gitmoji or explicit commit message.